edf1101/LaserTag/README.md

 # LaserTag

 ## Introduction
-This contains all the files needed to build (both physically and in code) my laser tag system.
+This repository contains all the code, designs and tools needed to build (both physically and in code) my laser tag system.
 The system is designed to be uploaded easily with [Arduino IDE](https://www.arduino.cc/) compatible builds and coded in a [platformio](https://platformio.org/) environment.